0xstj/RL-Swarm-Node/README.md

 ```
 Replace username with your VPS username (usually root) and your_vps_ip with your server’s IP address.

-wen you login if it will ask for password give password which you created for your VPS.
+Wen you login if it will ask for password give password which you created for your VPS.

 ## 📦 Prerequisites
 1. Update System Packages